By Chris Tozzi

 For this reason, preferring solutions with simple licensing schemes is one way to keep your toolset simple.
 Choosing open source is an option (although keep in mind that many DevOps tools that have an open-source core require commercial licenses for large-scale use).
 Another is to stick with simple licensing terms — For example, choose a tool with pricing and licensing based simply on the number of servers you use, rather than a more complex (and harder-to-predict) set of factors, like how many user accounts are on each machine, or which times of day the tool is running.

 If you’re interested in building or optimizing your DevOps toolset, check out our list of the best DevOps tools available on the market right now.
+Additionally, read our breakdown of the best practices for adopting the DevOps model, for a seamless and effective implementation.

 Joe has just signed on to an Application Performance Monitoring platform and started to monitor the performance of his Solr App.
 Turns out the platform he signed up for does not have Log Management or Infrastructure Monitoring, forcing Joe to now search a separate solution for metrics and logs.
 The context switching that Joe will have to do when switching from one platform to the other will only cost his organization more of his time.